 Cybersecurity experts estimate that the attackers gained unauthorized access to Western Digital’s systems, exposing sensitive customer information and causing operational disruptions.

 10 terabytes of data, including private client information, were taken by hackers.
 In addition to causing difficulty to customers of Sandisk ibi and My Cloud Home, this incident made headlines as the hackers allegedly exploited digitally signed files to pose as Western Digital.
+The extortionists pushed the company to negotiate a ransom of a “minimum 8 figures” in exchange for not publishing the stolen data.

 What was the Nature of the Attack?

-The cyberattack against Western Digital appeared to be a ransomware attack, a type of cybercrime in which hackers gain access to a company’s network and encrypt its data, demanding a ransom for the decryption key.
+The Western Digital hack appeared to be a ransomware attack, a type of cybercrime in which hackers gain access to a company’s network and encrypt its data, demanding a ransom for the decryption key.
 It was eventually disclosed that the attackers had gained access to internal data, including employee and confidential corporate data, despite the company’s initial lack of knowledge about the attack’s nature.

 Given Western Digital’s well-known status in the tech industry and the fact that it serves both big businesses and private users, the hack was very worrisome.